Statue of Industry: Reception

 "She had her admirers", wrote the Evening Chronicle; "she had her withering critics".
 Though at the outset of the Exhibition, the paper wrote that Statue of Industry "impressed all who gazed on it", those letters to the editor it printed fell firmly into the latter camp, and the paper itself came to call the statue "[t]he dour lady of the North-East Exhibition".
 Writers declared it a "hideous monstrosity" ("for the sake of us all, either remove the eyesore or keep it permanently covered"); "a credit to neither art nor womanhood" ("Why not re-christen it the Spectre of Unemployment?"); "like an Epstein fright" ("if there is artistic beauty in the statue hundreds of Exhibition visitors would be delighted to know precisely where it lies"); "repulsive" ("the figure in question is merely regarded with amusement and ridiculed"); and "the ugliest sight in the Exhibition" ("if [progress] needs this distorted effigy of womanhood to typify it, the sooner we get back to the conventional the better").
 At a local Rotary Club meeting, one member called it "repulsive—an ugly woman holding in her hands microscopic representations of shipbuilding and engineering.
 At her feet, preventing progress were three figures which he first thought to be rats, but which on closer examination turned out to be triplets."

 Coming to the statue's defence, one writer criticised "the thoughtless and ill-natured criticism of those who care for little save the conventional".
 The writer posited that the statue "typifies our Tyneside development, founded and maintained by the sea", in that it was "deliberately modelled and built up from the figure-head convention of our three-deckers and sailing ships of our grand-fathers"—leaning forward, gazing out at the horizon, and evoking "that curious wooden solidity typical of the figure-head and the Tynesider all over the world".
 In the paper's next issue, a reader had a rebuttal: "I can hardly think that the designer of the Statue would deliberately set out to demonstrate to the world that the chief characteristic of local industry is 'wooden solidity.
-(Note: At the end of the Exhibition, the Evening Courier had a contest to determine what had been the most popular attractions.
-Statue of Industry placed 11th out of 18.)
+(Note: At the end of the Exhibition, the Evening Courier had a contest to determine what had been the most popular attractions, as ranked from a list of 18.
+Statue of Industry do not place within the top 10.)